“A shining star of the new German conductor generation”

 Miklós Rózsa - Julius Caesar (Caesar Now Be Stil,1953)

-Christian Schumann has appeared in a number of important opera productions across Europel.
-Currently working in an opera project with John Powell, Gavin Greenaway and Michael Perry, Schumann has recently conducted the Berlin premiere’s of Peter Eötvös’s opera Angels in America, excelling also in a critically-acclaimed new production of Peter Eötvös’ Three Sisters at Teatro Colón.
+Christian Schumann has appeared in a number of important opera productions across Europe.
+He has recently conducted the Berlin premiere’s of Peter Eötvös’s opera Angels in America, excelling also in a critically-acclaimed new production of Peter Eötvös’ Three Sisters at Teatro Colón.
 He has also performed Peter Eötvös’ operas Die Tragödie des Teufels and Lady Sarashina at Bayerische Staatsoper and Teatr Wielki in Warsaw respectively,.
 At Grand Theatre Avignon he conducted a double-bill featuring Bartók’s Bluebeard´s Castle and Eötvös’ Senza Sangue, previously enjoying a long-term relationship with the Theater St. Gallen, where he held the Kapellmeister position between 2006 – 2009.

 Schumann’s special affinity for film music has led him to conduct major projects often to arena audiences, such as at the Krakow Film Music Festival in summer 2017 (Neverending Story) as well as four open concerts with Het Gelders Orkest in the Netherlands, and four major recent major tours across Germany and Austria featuring such classics as Star Wars, The Dark Knight, Harry Potter, James Bond, The Jungle Book and Ratatouille.
 In 2020/21 Schumann will tour Germany, Austria and Poland again featuring music from the acclaimed John Adams and Hanz Zimmer as well as his return to Aarhus Symphony Orchestra performing the paradigmantic Star Wars- The Empire Strikes Back.

 Schumann first came to international attention when he won First Prize at the International Conducting Competition in Budapest.
 He then went on to secure the International Allianz Academy for Conductors Scholarship, which led to several important debuts including appearances with the London Philharmonic Orchestra and the Philharmonia Orchestra at the Royal Festival Hall.
 Since then, he has worked with a number of important orchestras including Helsinki Philharmonic Orchestra (where he appeared with Steven Isserlis), MDR Sinfonieorchester, Staatskapelle Weimar, Hungarian Radio Symphony Orchestra, Orchestre Philharmonique de Nice and Turku Philharmonic.
 New music groups included Ensemble Intercontemporain, Remix Ensemble Porto and Österreichisches Ensemble für Neue Musik.